 Perhaps no place is more important to Nashville songwriters than the Bluebird Cafe.
 The venue opened in 1982.
-Since then, singer-songwriters have clamored to play in the esteemed listening room. in 1987, Garth Brooks was signed to Capitol Records after a record executive caught his showcase at the Bluebird.
+Since then, singer-songwriters have clamored to play in the esteemed listening room.
+In 1987, Garth Brooks was signed to Capitol Records after a record executive caught his showcase at the Bluebird.
 Years later, a 14-year-old Taylor Swift would play there.

 4. The Broken Spoke Dance Hall

 The Broken Spoke is one of the last true Texas dance halls.
 Founded in 1964 by James White, the Spoke is a giant helping of old school Texas honky tonk in the middle of Austin.
 Country legends from Willie Nelson to Strait have played the on the iconic stage.